totiffany/totiffany.github.io/_posts/2018-06-20-Reuniting-Families-At-The-Border.md

 Between October 2017 and May 2018, [at least 2,700 children have been split from their parents at the border](https://www.vox.com/2018/6/11/17443198/children-immigrant-families-separated-parents).
 1,995 of them were separated over just the last six weeks of that window.
 Which means an average of 45 children are being taken from their parents each day.

 It's every parent's worst nightmare, and the news has caused outrage among Americans.
-Over the past week we demanded change.
-There must be a solution that allows for more compassion, we cried.
+Over the past week we demanded a solution that allows for more compassion.
 Families must stay together.
 Children need their parents.

 Something I haven't seen covered in the news as much, but I'd like to quickly highlight, is that [BOTH parties of Congress presented bills to address the crisis, but both were shut down by the opposing party](http://thehill.com/homenews/senate/393069-schumer-rejects-gop-proposal-to-address-border-crisis).
 Democrats refused to support a bill presented by Republicans and vice versa.
 So instead of working to address this as a unified government, it became about politics and loyalty to party.
 I was floored by this.